Kelowna Youth Water Polo Builds Community and Confidence at Coquitlam Tournament

 The weekend-long event ran from early morning to evening and gave many Kelowna athletes their first experience in a formal tournament setting.
 The atmosphere balanced competitive intensity with a strong emphasis on learning, teamwork, and respect — both in and out of the pool.

 Kelowna fielded teams at every age level, with several athletes competing up an age group and others joining mixed rosters alongside athletes from the Vipers Water Polo Club.
 This approach supported athlete development while reinforcing collaboration and shared standards of sportsmanship across clubs.
+Parents of long-time athletes noted that the growth of the club is increasingly visible at tournaments, where Kelowna players work confidently with others and demonstrate strong camaraderie that extends beyond their own region.

 According to head coach Kristin Smart, the preparation and teamwork developed in practice translated clearly into tournament play, with Kelowna athletes representing both their city and themselves with pride, respect, and confidence.
+This positive presence has not gone unnoticed, with families from other clubs commenting on the strong culture Kelowna brings as players, coaches, referees, volunteers, and spectators.

 Team dinners further strengthened bonds within the program.
 The 12U, 14U, and 16U teams shared a junior team dinner, giving younger athletes space to relax and connect, while a separate dinner for the 18U players and coaches supported leadership, reflection, and mentorship.

 Meanwhile, Kelowna’s youngest athletes were gaining their own tournament-style experience closer to home.
 On Sunday at the H2O Adventure + Fitness Centre, the club hosted 10U Splashball games led by Madi Comeau.
 The session featured a short skills-based warm-up followed by two well-paced games, creating an environment where players stayed energised, engaged, and confident while gaining meaningful pool time — an ideal structure for early development.
+Parents shared that even first-time players came away enthusiastic and eager to keep playing.

 For those interested in joining the sport, Kelowna Water Polo Club will host free “Try Water Polo” sessions on December 6 and 7, giving athletes the opportunity to experience water polo before the start of the Winter 2026 season.
 More information is available at kelownawaterpolo.ca/try-out-event .